Updated as of June, 2023

 These are just a few tips, but the most popular advertising channels include social media advertising, your restaurant website, local newspapers, and radio stations.

 Additional reading: 30 Best Restaurant Marketing Ideas and Trends.

 Before you go live, you might consider having a soft opening – this is very common in the industry.
 A soft opening gives your staff the opportunity to go through the paces without the stress of serving the general public with a massive grand opening.

 It’s a good idea to give everyone a “trial run” to use the point of sale system, fine-tune your meal times, and practice serving guests, as a few examples.

 Here are a few tips to help pull off a soft launch:

-- Host Family and Friends.
-One of the more popular methods is to hosts your family and friends with a complimentary meal to help train staff.
+Host Family and Friends.
+One of the more popular methods is to host your family and friends with a complimentary meal to help train staff.